JadLevesque/PPMP-Iceberg/explanations.md

 ```
 1. SCAN(STR A(1))
    ^ expands
-Isolated expansion of SCAN's arguments
+Isolated expansion of SCAN's arguments:
    2. STR A(1)
       ^ no arguments supplied, so it's ignored
    3. STR A(1)